booyouon/brewfinder/README.md

 ## MVP

-- [ ] Use an API to populate the search query
+- [x] Use an API to populate the search query
-- [ ] Render the search onto the page
+- [x] Render the search onto the page
-- [ ] Style with Flexbox
-- [ ] Responsive design with media queries
+- [ ] Responsize style with Flexbox and media queries
 - [ ] Deploy Site

 ## Post-MVP